buggyrace/buggy-race-about/docs/static-content/tech-notes.md

 ## Editing the tech notes on your own server

-The tech notes are mostly defined as markdown files (with some HTML for content that's more complex, inclduding some JavaScript-driven interactive diagrams).
+The tech notes are mostly defined as markdown files (with some HTML for content that's more complex, including some JavaScript-driven interactive diagrams).
 The source is in the server repo in the `tech_notes/` folder — that folder includes supporting scripts and assets, so if you want to see the actual pages, look in `tech_notes/content/tech-notes/`.